 The new Bluetooth standard is capable of revolutionizing how hearing aids work.
 Just like multiple streaming sources for a standard Bluetooth headset, we may also have specialized transmitting devices in the future to assist people with hearing difficulties.
 These special transmitters may automatically amplify all public announcements and ambient sounds for people using hearing aids, thereby helping them hear and experience the auditory world the same way as people without hearing difficulties.

 Imaginably, that also comes with problems.
 In the future, a person with hearing aids may come across multiple sources broadcasting their audio, demanding users manually tune for specific announcements, while also controlling the volume to match their natural hearing ability.
 Bluetooth SIG proposes to rectify this with the help of another device known as a commander.
 The commander can be anything from a specific app on a smartphone, or one of the options in a phone’s Bluetooth settings.

 Google is making an essential step in this direction by adding support for Bluetooth LE Audio to Android.
-Esper’s Mishaal Rahman noticed a change in the Android source code, hinting support for the technology could be added to the final release of Android 13.
+In December 2021, Esper’s Mishaal Rahman dug up changes in the Android source code hinting support for Bluetooth LE Audio to be added to the final release of Android 13.

 Broadcasts and augmented reality

 Even for people with no hearing disability, Bluetooth LE Audio can be useful, especially for keeping in tune with public broadcasts.
 Imagine hearing train announcements without needing to remove your headset, or listening to any public park entertainment.
 It’s effectively like an FM radio service, but heavily reliant on 5G and future mobile internet technologies.

 At some point, we could see Bluetooth LE audio augmenting restaurant and coffee shop experiences, allowing customers to choose from various audio tracks based on their mood, instead of a piece of standard background music.